-Therefore, I am offering this article in lieu of the extemporaneous conclusion I should have given.
+Therefore, I am offering a series of articles in lieu of the extemporaneous conclusion I should have given.
+(Of course, in this format, I can go into far more detail than I would have in the debate conclusion.)
 Naturally, I would not have been able to respond to everything Dr. Costa had said, but there were three things that I should have emphasized.
 They are:

 The first is by far the most important of these, and it was discussed in detail in our earlier article.
 In this article we examine the other two points.

 Modern Mainstream Textual Criticism Has No Viable Explanation for the Dominance of the Byzantine Text

 The overwhelming majority of extant New Testament manuscripts, 95-98%, are of the Byzantine text type.
 If the Alexandrian text type is closest to the original (so that the best text is preserved in a small handful of corrupt Egyptian manuscripts), how did the Byzantine text come to have such an overwhelming numerical majority?
 Anyone who argues for Alexandrian priority must give a reasonable answer to this.

 - The Alexandrian manuscripts were actually the majority until the 9th century, when the Byzantine manuscripts overtook them in numbers.